codialab/sqz/README.md

 <walk> ::= ( `>' | `<' <segId> )+
 ```
 where `<segId>` corresponds either to the identifier of a segment or the
-identifier oft a Q-line.
+identifier of a Q-line.
 A valid walk must exist in the graph.
+The identifier of
+a Q-line starts with the character `@`

-### `Z` Compressed walk line
+### `W` Compressed walk line

 A walk line describes an oriented walk in the graph.
 It is only intended for a
 graph without overlaps between segments.
-Note that Z-lines can not use jump connections (introduced in v1.2).
+Note that W-lines can not use jump connections (introduced in v1.2).

 #### Required fields